-- The agreement made does not conflict with decency - 3) The agreement must not be contrary to public order.

-4. Principles of Franchise Business Agreements
+- 1) The agreement made must not be contrary to the law. - 2) The agreement made does not conflict with decency - 3) The agreement must not be contrary to public order. - 4.
+Principles of Franchise Business Agreements a.
+Freedom of contract principle